The Power Of Compound Interest… Also Works With Knowledge…And Actionable Steps

 Typical prospect response: “OK, that’s good – you can relate to some of my issues…and we belong to the same “club.”
 You can probably help a lot – but I’m sure my company is a lot different than any of your own four dozen companies – so I am still not sure you will be a help with a lot of MY problems and opportunities.”

-“I successfully raised over $27 million from 1,200 angel investors and venture capital for my own companies.”
-It’s amazing how money can really get attention as a special ingredient and give you credibility – especially if the prospect intends on raising investor capital for their own company.
+“I successfully raised over $110 million in today’s dollars from 1,342 angel investors and venture capitalists for my own companies.”
+(It’s amazing how money can really get attention as a special ingredient and give you credibility – especially if the prospect intends on raising investor capital for their own company.)

 Bingo.